Employer Information

 Community and Prisons

 This popular FY2 placement will offer the Foundation Trainee the opportunity to gain experience of Psychiatry both with a community Recovery Team in South Bristol and in a prison in South Gloucestershire.
 The office base for this post will be at Petherton Resource Centre.
 The case mix, both in the community and in the prison setting, will include acute and chronic mental disorders, including psychosis, affective disorders and personality disorders.
-The Foundation doctor will also gain invaluable experience of more complex presentations, where there is co-morbid substance misuse and/or physical health problems.
+The Foundation doctor will also gain invaluable experience of more complex presentations, where there is co-morbid substance misuse, personality disorder and/or physical health problems.
 The post has attracted an ‘excellent’ rating at the UHBW Quality Panel.

 The type of work to expect and learning opportunities